FrankKair/pokemon-shakespeare/README.md

 $ pip install -r requirements.txt
 ```

-Once you have your [virtual environment](https://docs.python.org/3/tutorial/venv.html) setup, you can run tests and the application via:
+Once you have your [virtual environment](https://docs.python.org/3/tutorial/venv.html) set up, you can run tests and the application via:

 ```
 $ make test